A Primer on Deep Learning for Causal Inference: Three Different Approaches to Deep Causal Estimation

+In recent years, semi-parametric theory has emerged as a dominant theoretical framework for applying machine learning algorithms, including neural networks, to causal estimation \citep{chernozhukov2016double,chernozhukov2021automatic,chernozhukov2022riesznet,farrell2021deep,kennedy2016semiparametric,nie2021quasi,van2011targeted,wager2018}.
+The great appeal of these frameworks is that they allow for machine learning algorithms to be plugged-in for non-linear estimates of outcomes and propensity score, while still providing attractive statistical guarantees (e.g., consistency, efficiency, asymptotically-valid confidence intervals).

-The application of semi-parametric theory to causal inference is focused on estimating a target parameter of a distribution $P$ of treatment effects $T(P):=ATE$.
+At a very intuitive level, semi-parametric causal estimation is focused on estimating a target parameter of a distribution $P$ (the $ATE$) of treatment effects $T(P)$ \citep{fisher2021visually}.
 While we do not know the true distribution of treatment effects because we lack counterfactuals, we do know some parameters of this distribution (e.g., the treatment assignment mechanism).
-We can encode these constraints in the form of a likelihood that parametrically defines a set of possible approximate distributions of $P$ from our existing data called $\mathcal{P}$.
+We can encode these constraints in the form of a likelihood that parametrically defines a set of possible approximate distributions $\mathcal{P}$ from our existing data $P$.
 Within this set there is a sample-inferred distribution $\tilde{P}\in\mathcal{P}$, that can be used to estimate $T(P)$ using $T(\tilde{P})$.

 Regardless of $\tilde{P}$ chosen, $\tilde{P}\neq P \rightarrow T(\tilde{P})\neq T(P)$.
 We do not know how to pick $\tilde{P}$ with finite data to get the best estimate $T(\tilde{P})$.
 We can maximize a likelihood function to pick $\tilde{P}$, but there may be ``nuisance" parameters in the likelihood that are not the target and we do not care about estimating accurately.
 Maximum likelihood optimization may provide lower-biased estimates of these nuissance terms at the cost of better estimates of $T(P)$.